windmill-labs/windmilldocs/src/pages/hiring.md

 the sales process and the acquisition funnel.

-Furthermore, windmill.dev can potentially grow as a tool for consultancy shops or as a consultancy itself for automations, it is a plus if you are interested or have related experience.
+Furthermore, windmill.dev can potentially grow as a tool for consultancy shops or as a automation consultancy itself, it is a plus if you are interested or have related experience.

 ### Founding Engineer